 • 6 February 2025.
 Kidnap for Ransom.
 Near Isaka, Bonny River, Nigeria.
 A passenger vessel with 20 people on board was attacked by armed suspects on a speed boat.
 The passenger boat was hijacked and all on board were kidnapped.
-Local sources stated that nine passengers were rescued the following day in collaboration with security agencies.
-Search is ongoing to rescue the 11 other passengers and the passenger boat pilot.
+Local sources stated that nine of the victims were rescued the following day in collaboration with security agencies.